A determination of the LMC dark matter subhalo mass using the MW halo stars in its gravitational wake

 \section{Introduction}

-Dark matter (DM) is central to the standard cosmological model (LCDM), providing gravitational support for forming the galaxies and systems of galaxies \citep{mo_vandenbosch_white_2010}.
-Its existence is backed by a plethora of observational data, including galaxies' rotation curves \citep{Zwicky:1933,Rubin:1970}, strong and weak gravitational lensing effects \citep{Massey:2010,Clowe:2006}, and even the presence of the baryonic acoustic oscillation \citep{Planck18} in the earlier gravitational wells observed in the cosmic microwave background (CMB).
+Dark matter (DM) is central to the standard cosmological model (LCDM), providing gravitational support for the formation of galaxies and systems of galaxies \citep{mo_vandenbosch_white_2010}.
+Its existence is backed by a plethora of observational data, including galaxies' rotation curves \citep{Zwicky:1933,Rubin:1970}, strong and weak gravitational lensing effects \citep{Massey:2010,Clowe:2006}, and even the presence of baryonic acoustic oscillation \citep{Planck18} in the earlier gravitational wells observed in the cosmic microwave background (CMB).

-Despite of these successes, we still lack of precise detection in the laboratory \citep{ Bernabei:2022,Aprile:2023,Barberio:2022,ANAIS:2022} or by indirect astrophysical observation \citep{HEES:2022,VERITAS:2023,MAGIC:2023}.
-Many theoretical candidates arise beyond the standard model physics models (BSMP), like Weakly Interacting Massive Particles (WIMPS).
-These massive ($m_{DM} \sim 100$ GeV) particles could weakly interact with nucleons, and therefore signals are looked at by several laboratory and accelerator experiments.
-Also, its annihilation signals could be detectable through $\gamma$-ray emission by high-energy telescopes.
+Despite these successes, we still lack a precise detection either in the laboratory \citep{ Bernabei:2022,Aprile:2023,Barberio:2022,ANAIS:2022} or by indirect astrophysical observation \citep{HEES:2022,VERITAS:2023,MAGIC:2023}.
+Many theoretical candidates arise out of physics beyond the standard model (BSMP), like weakly interacting massive particles (WIMPS).
+These massive ($m_{DM} \sim 100$ GeV) particles could weakly interact with nucleons, and therefore their signals have been looked at by several laboratory and accelerator experiments.
+Also, their annihilation signals could be detectable through $\gamma$-ray emission by high-energy telescopes.
 Despite a massive experimental effort, DM remains a theoretical hypothesis, albeit one with impressive empirical support.

-Other DM candidates could be more massive, such as primordial black holes (PBHs) \citep{doi:10.1146/annurev-nucl-050520-125911} which were recently constrained with a series of consistency tests.
-Nowadays, there is still room to be an essential contributor to the DM content but limited to small windows in mass \citep{10.3389/fspas.2021.681084}.
-Other candidates include massive ultralight particles (ULDM) that could reach masses as low as $10^{-23}$ eV \citep{PhysRevD.95.043541}.
-Therefore the possible DM mass range remains unconstrained today.
-Additionally, DM particles could interact with themselves, have or have no spin, and other properties, including their mass, remain elusive.
+Other DM candidates could be more massive, such as primordial black holes (PBHs) \citep{doi:10.1146/annurev-nucl-050520-125911}, which were recently constrained with a series of consistency tests.
+Nowadays, there is still room to be an essential contributor to the DM content but this is limited to small windows in mass \citep{10.3389/fspas.2021.681084}.
+Other candidates include massive ultralight particles (ULDMs) that could reach masses as low as $10^{-23}$ eV \citep{PhysRevD.95.043541}.
+Therefore, the possible DM mass range remains unconstrained today.
+Additionally, DM particles could interact with themselves, and have or not have spin, and other properties, including their mass, remain elusive.